YunoHost-Apps/firefly-iii_ynh/README.md

 $ yunohost app install https://github.com/dr41nU/Firefly-III_ynh
 ```

-- The admin user should be a registered YunoHost user.
+- The admin user should be the first user to log into firefly
-- Important: when the installation is complete, you will have to visit the domain on which the app is installed and register the first account with the **primary email address of the Admin user given at the time of installayion** (otherwise you will not get admin rights).
-The registration will lock itself after the first registration.
+- SSO is not working yet
+- You will probably be warned about missing locale from your system.
+Once you change the language to those corresponding to your system, the warning will desapear

+TODO
+ - [] make firefly admin user dependant of the user choosen at installation
+ - [] Make SSO Working
+ - [] Define default language accordingly to system one